Zankoku-Okuno/blag/site/analogital.md

 The solution to a blank page is to write on it, and an idea like that can go so many places that I should have no problem finding something to follow on from it.
 That's part of the lesson behind "the work is the inspiration".

+### Task Explosion

+  * it takes only a small phrase or sentence to add lifetimes of work to your queue (see 12018 week 10 track)